The generation contemporary with Jesus witnessed the events that he predicted that culminated in the destruction of the Temple – Mark 13:28-31.

 - (Deuteronomy 2:14) – “And the space in which we came from Kadesh-Barnea until we were come over the brook Zered, was thirty and eight years; until all the generation of the men of war were wasted out from among the host, as Yahweh swore to them.”

-Earlier, Jesus had predicted the desolation of the Temple.
-In response, the disciples had asked, “when will these things (tauta) be, and what will be the sign of your coming and of the close of the age”?
+Jesus had predicted the desolation of the Temple.
+In response, the disciples asked, “when will these things (tauta) be, and what will be the sign of your coming and of the close of the age”?
 That is, when would the destruction of the Temple take place?
-He provided a list of events that would signal the approach of the Temple’s destruction, the “these things,” and especially, the “abomination of desolation.”
-When the disciples saw it, it would be imperative for them to flee Jerusalem in all haste.
+He provided a list of events that would signal the approach of that event, the “these things,” especially the “abomination of desolation.”
+When the disciples saw it, it would then be imperative for them to flee Jerusalem with all haste.

 If the arrival of the “abomination of desolation” meant the end of the present age and the arrival of Jesus in glory, there would have been no point in fleeing Jerusalem.
 For the wicked, there would be no escape, and for the righteous, what would be the point?

-Thus, Jesus predicted that the destruction of the Temple would occur within one “generation,” which is precisely what occurred when the Temple was destroyed by a Roman army in 70 A.D.
-When the disciples saw “all these things coming to pass,” they would know the horrible event was imminent.
-And especially so, when they saw the “abomination of desolation” standing in the Temple, for it would then be imperative for them to flee the city without delay.
+Thus, Jesus predicted the destruction of the Temple within one “generation” of his death, and that is precisely what occurred when a Roman army sacked Jerusalem and destroyed the Temple in 70 A.D.
+When the disciples saw “all these things coming to pass,” they would know that the horrible event was imminent.
+Once the leaders of Israel rejected their Messiah and conspired in his death, the judgment of the Temple became inevitable.